*El Salvador is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Provisions against violence and abuse in the Family Code 1994, the Criminal Code 1997 (amended 2005), the Law Against Domestic Violence 1996 and the Constitution 1983 are not interpreted as prohibiting all corporal punishment in childrearing.

-As at October 2016, a draft bill is under discussion in Parliament which would remove parents' right to “adequately and moderately correct” their children from the Law for the Integral Protection of Children and Adolescents 2009, but it does not repeal similar legal defences from the Family Code or Civil Code.
 The Government reported to the Committee on the Elimination of Discrimination Against Women in 2017 that the Penal Code was also under review, with notably the addition of article 338 which would strengthen women and children’s protection from family violence.
+Bills on the removal of the “right of correction” which were under discussion in 2017 were archived.
+No further Bills on the issue can be introduced until April 2018.

 Alternative care settings